davidlumley/omniauth-myob/README.md

 ## Usage

-Register on Intuit's [developer site](http://developer.myob.com/) and create an application.
+Register on MYOB's [developer site](http://developer.myob.com/) and create an application.

 For a Rack application: